 Once the MIM is in the middle it can read all of the traffic.
 You are only vulnerable to this attack if the MIM gets in the middle on the first transaction.
 After that, things are secure.

-However, the MIM can easily happen if someone gets control of an intermediate connection point in the network e.g. WIFI Access Point.
-There are only two ways to protect against MIM attacks
+However, the MIM can easily happen if someone gets control of an intermediate connection point in the network e.g. WiFi Access Point.
+There are only two ways to protect against MIM attacks:

 Pre Share the key